Martín de Zalba: Return to Navarre

 On 1 October 1379, Martín returned to Navarre.
 He was met at the border by the king and other notables.
 He argued the cause of Clement VII, but did not convince Charles II away from a position of neutrality.
-He attended the assembly of Medina de Campo in 1380–1381 and served Charles II on diplomatic missions to King John I of Castile and Count Gaston III of Foix.
+He attended the assembly of Medina del Campo in 1380–1381 and served Charles II on diplomatic missions to King John I of Castile and Count Gaston III of Foix.
 In 1384–1387, he was back in Avignon.
 In 1385, he received a papal bull confirming Pamplona's exemption from metropolitan authority.
 From 1387 to 1393, he resided in Pamplona, where he held a diocesan synod, set up a court of Inquisition and defended his diocese's rights in Montearagón and Guipúzcoa.

 Charles II was succeeded by Charles III and in April 1388 Martín led an embassy on his behalf to King Charles VI of France to negotiate the restoration of lands confiscated from Charles II during the Hundred Years' War.
 Other members of the delegation include Francisco de Villaespesa and Pedro de Laxague.

 In 1390, Martín secured the recognition of Clement VII by Charles III.
 On 10 July, there was a partial collapse in the Romanesque cathedral.
 Martín cooperated with the king to repair it in the Gothic style.